 The Prelim to O-Level Gap

-Preliminary exams are set by schools and tend to be harder than actual O-Levels.
-Students who score C5-C6 at Prelims frequently improve to B3-B4 at O-Levels — if they use the intervening weeks strategically.
+Preliminary exams are set by schools and tend to be harder than actual O-Levels, so students who score C5-C6 at Prelims frequently improve to B3-B4 at O-Levels — if they use the intervening weeks strategically.

 After Prelims, focus on: